Theory of multiple intelligences: Criteria for each type of intelligence

-This scientific method resembles the process used by astronomers to determine which celestial bodies to classify as a planet versus dwarf planet, star, comet, etc.
+This scientific method resembles the process used by astronomers to determine which celestial bodies to classify as a planet versus a dwarf planet, star, comet, etc.

 Forms of intelligences

-In Frames of Mind and its sequels, Howard Gardner describes eight intelligences that can be expressed in everyday life in a variety of ways referred to as domains, skills, competencies, or talents.
-Like describing a multi-layer cake, the complexity depends upon how you slice the cake.
-One model integrates the eight intelligences with Sternberg's triarchic theory, so each intelligence is actively expressed in three ways: (1) creative, (2) academic / analytical and (3) practical thinking.
+In Frames of Mind and its sequels, Howard Gardner describes eight intelligences that can be expressed in everyday life in a variety of ways referred to as "domains", "skills", "competencies", or "talents".
+Like a multi-layer cake, the complexity depends upon how said cake slice the cake.
+One model integrates the eight intelligences with Robert Sternberg's triarchic theory of intelligence, so each intelligence is actively expressed in three ways: creative, academic/analytical, and practical thinking.
 In this analogy each of the eight cake layers are divided into three segments with different expressions sharing a central core.
-Exemplar professions and adult roles requiring specific intelligences are described along with their core skills and potential deficits.
+Exemplar professions and adult roles that require specific intelligences are described, along with their core skills and potential deficits.
 Several references to exemplar neuroscientific studies are also provided for each of the eight intelligences.
-Furthermore, some have suggested that the 'intelligences' refer to talents, personality, or ability rather than a distinct form of intelligence.
+Furthermore, some have suggested that the intelligences refer to talents, personality, or ability rather than a distinct form of intelligence.

-The two intelligences that are most associated with the traditional I.Q. or general intelligence are the linguistic and logical-mathematical intelligences.
+The two intelligences most closely associated with the traditional intelligence quotient, or general intelligence, are the linguistic and logical-mathematical intelligences.
 Some intelligence models and tests also include visual-spatial intelligence as a third element.